 Once you're done configuring the look and feel of the experiences, you'll onboard the controller.

-With the Clear API product, you're required to reach out to WePay to move to Production.
-At minimum, you will need to sign a shared agreement between WePay and your platform.
+With the Clear API product, you're required to reach out to your WePay team to move to Production.
+At minimum, you will need to sign a shared agreement between us and your platform.

-Prior to launch, WePay will certify that your integration includes the following:
+Prior to launch, we will certify that your integration includes the following:

 - Compliance with Card Network rules